 “Interesting, this place is definitely a safe haven for you to live, though having our kind watch over this place will ensure your survival.”

 I don’t think the king gets it that I don’t want anyone to protect me and keep me couped up in this castle.
 This whole castle was already filled with fifty types of different humanoid monsters, maids, and butlers.
 So it really wasn’t necessary.
 Before I could speak my outburst, the king got up and started to walk towards the door.

 “I will be sending more in the next couple of weeks.
 Your father will be leading them here.
 I know you might be interested in having a familiar figure with you to help speed up the process of remembering your past,” replied the king

 All of us went towards the front gates.
 I couldn’t help but sigh so many times that Coco was staring at me worriedly.
-An exquisite carriage that looks like it came out of one of those fairy tales was standing, waiting for the king.
+An elegant carriage that looks like it came out of one fairy tale was standing, waiting for the king.

 “We shall meet again.”
-The king entered, following after my father, who look back once and went in.
+The king entered, following after my father, who looked back once and went in.
 Only Elcro stayed behind as we watched them leave.

-Pulling out a single piece of gold, I popped it into my mouth and waited for it to melt into liquid.
-The sweet nectar of it was completely dissolved in matter of seconds, leaving me feeling more relaxed.
-Stress, the number one killer of my health, and I’m getting a full dose of it.
+I pulled out a single piece of gold, popped it into my mouth, and waited for it to melt into liquid.
+The sweet nectar of it was dissolved entirely in seconds, leaving me feeling more relaxed.
+Stress is the number one killer of my health, and I’m getting a full dose.

 “So…..was that really your father?”
 Phil’s words cut through my turbulent mind.
 I gave him the most dead expression that could answer his question without speaking a word.
 “I take that as a no.”